 const registry = registryResult.value;

-// guiFromRegistry is already a DotrainOrderGui instance, so you can reuse
+// builderFromRegistry is already a RaindexOrderBuilder instance, so you can reuse

-// the same GUI helper steps shown above (select tokens, deposits, calldata, etc.).
+// the same builder helper steps shown above (select tokens, deposits, calldata, etc.).

 if (dotrainResult.error) throw new Error(dotrainResult.error.readableMsg);